tachiyomiorg/website/website/src/docs/guides/getting-started.md

 Extensions can be manually installed through `.apk` files.

 ::: danger Caution
-Beware that any third-party repository or extension can contain malware.
+Tachiyomi will not provide resources for any unofficial extensions.
+Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
 :::
 ::::